Amazon Shopper Policy Review Update - Incentivized Product Reviews Banned - Oct. 3, 2016Brandon Checketts

 “We do not allow any benefit to be offered, requested, or provided in exchange for a review.”

 Amazon released a statement on the About Amazon blog explaining its rationale.
 Reviews are valuable on Amazon, including incentivized product reviews.
 Amazon merchants face a catch-22: No reviews mean no sales, and no sales mean no reviews.
 Incentivized product reviews, as long as they are honest, can make a sound foundation for quality Amazon products.
-However, as of October 3, 2016, Amazon has decided that the only fair, incentivized product reviews should come from Amazon’s Vine program.

 Over the past two years, there have been many of platforms created to help Amazon merchants get reviews in exchange for giving a product away for a discount.
 Most of these platforms allowed merchants to select reviewers individually and only select reviewers who would leave favorable reviews.
 Some programs even kicked out reviewers who consistently left negative reviews.
 These tactics forced Amazon to change the rules to ensure the integrity of the marketplace.